SujalN/EducationalGame/README.md

 # EducationalGame

-This game is very educational.
-Avi Patel is a good guy.
+This is the repository for the "Projectile Duel" game and all its files.

-Time to do college apps.
+Authors: Josh Koh, Tariq Rahman, Avi Patel, and Sujal Nahata